Best Affordable Places to Live in Mississippi in 2025

 Recommended: What Are the Different Types of Home Mortgage?

 It’s easy to see why Flowood is one of the fastest-growing cities in Mississippi — and a smart choice for young professionals who want a little more space than they’d get in nearby Jackson.
-The median age of residents is 35.1, and a majority of workers (92.3%) are employed in white collar positions.
+The median age of residents is 35.4, and many workers are employed in white-collar positions, reflected in the higher median household income.
 River Oaks Hospital and Blue Cross Blue Shield of Mississippi are among the top employers in town, or you could decide to make the 15-minute commute to Jackson for work.

 Biloxi, Mississippi